-Roberts lake is just north of campbell river on the north Island highway.
+Roberts lake on Vancouver Island is just north of campbell river on the North Island Highway.
 There is a nice little store and restaurant there that serves awesome food and pastries.
 The last time l was there, there was a cool museum full of great stuff.
 There also was a number of cabins that you could rent.

 There are quite a few mountain streams that flow into the lake and bottom fishing where these flow into the lake will give you the best chance of hooking into one of the lunkers from Roberts Lake.